-If you own a home that you live in part of the year and rent out part of the year, prorate the expenses you incur between personal and rental use.
+You might own a home that you live in part of the year and rent out part of the year.
+If so, prorate the expenses you incur between personal and rental use.
 Since vacation homes usually get this kind of treatment, the rules you must follow are known as vacation-home rules.

 Home Used Mostly by the Owner